TITLE 23: EDUCATION AND CULTURAL RESOURCES

 A) Survey of the exceptional child;

-D) Vocational programming for students with disabilities;
+D) Career and technical programming for students with disabilities;

-G) Guidance and counseling;
+F) Guidance and counseling;

-H) Educational and psychological diagnosis;
+G) Educational and psychological diagnosis;

-I) Vocational and technical education.
+H) Career and technical education.

-f) Qualified Bilingual Specialists
+e) Qualified Bilingual Specialists

 A) Psychological/educational assessment of students with disabilities who have limited English proficiency;